rkuma183/wilsonmar.github.io/_posts/2017-08-31-selenium-cs.md

    ### Other properties in app.config

    <a target="_blank" href="https://automatetheplanet.com/hybrid-test-framework-config-files/">
    NOTE</a>: Having strings such as `PageLoadDelay` in this file makes the solution more flexible than hard-coding into C# code.
-   Additional variables include:
+TODO: Additional variables include:

    * PageLoadTimeout = 60,
    * ScriptTimeout = 60,